 Compared to regular publish workflow the distributor variant contains an extra step -- forwarding the message from the distributor to the worker.

-- Some code (e.g. a saga or a handler) request that a message be published.
+- Some code (e.g. a saga or a handler) request a message to be published.

 - Publisher queries the storage for a list of subscribers.